Causal Evidence that Language Models use Confidence to Drive Behavior: Supplemental Results

-We repeated the analysis including an explicit Gemma-specific difficulty covariate derived from the model's own multiseed performance distribution (i.e., proportion correct over 20 runs, as conducted for GPT4o; $\mu = 0.565$, $\sigma = 0.291$, where 0 = hard and 1 = easy; correlation with GPT4o difficulty score $r = 0.44$, $p < 0.001$).
+\paragraph{Gemma Activation Steering: Mediation Analysis with Gemma-Specific Difficulty Covariate} We repeated the analysis including an explicit Gemma-specific difficulty covariate derived from the model's own multiseed performance distribution (i.e., proportion correct over 20 runs, as conducted for GPT4o; $\mu = 0.565$, $\sigma = 0.291$, where 0 = hard and 1 = easy; correlation with GPT4o difficulty score $r = 0.44$, $p < 0.001$).
 When controlling for difficulty, the mediation pattern remained robust.
 Activation steering increased net confidence shift toward real options ($a = 0.107$, 95\% CI [0.105, 0.110]), which in turn strongly reduced abstention odds ($b = -5.47$, 95\% CI [-6.21, -4.76]), yielding an indirect effect of $a \times b = -0.59$ (95\% CI [-0.67, -0.51]).
 The total effect of steering on abstention was $c = -0.83$, with a remaining direct effect of $c' = -0.30$ after accounting for the mediator.
 Item difficulty independently predicted lower abstention ($\gamma = -0.88$, $p < 0.001$), but the confidence-redistribution pathway still accounted for 70.5\% of the total effect.
 Thus, even after controlling for Gemma's own notion of difficulty, the mediation remained strong and significant, confirming that the confidence-based mechanism reflects a genuine causal driver rather than an artifact of differential item hardness.